experimental-platform/platform-skvs-ruby/README.md

     SKVS.get 'foo' #=> nil

 There is also the `SKVS.try` method, which includes polling for a success/error feedback from any service dependent on the key you are setting.
-Imagine for example a system service that, when a the `hostname` key changes does some adjustments to your host machine.
+Imagine for example a system service that, when the `hostname` key changes, does some adjustments to your host machine.
 If you want feedback on the success of this operation, you would call `SKVS.try 'hostname', 'albatross', success: 'hostname/success', error: 'hostname/success', which will do the following:

 * Remove any existing error/success values under the given keys